 Misdemeanor crimes in Fresno carry severe penalties, even if you do not have a criminal record.
 At the Law Offices of Tina M. Barberi, PC, we have great success in having charges dismissed, reduced to infractions, and not guilty verdicts when our clients are facing misdemeanor offenses in Fresno.

 Even if you feel that you are guilty of the misdemeanor crimes against you, it does not hurt to speak to a lawyer that handles misdemeanor charges.
 We can take proactive measures to keep you from receiving a harsh sentence and a conviction on your record.
-Call today for a free consultation to discuss your misdemeanor case.
+Call today for a free appointment to discuss your misdemeanor case.